forcedotcom/sfdx-scanner/docs/_articles/en/scanner-commands/run.md

 $ sfdx scanner:run --target "/some-project/" --format csv --normalize-severity
 ```

-Use `--severity-threshold` to throw a non-zero exit code when rule violations of a specific severity (or greater) are found.
+Use `--severity-threshold` to throw a non-zero exit code when rule violations of a specific normalized severity (or greater) are found.
 For this example, if there are any rule violations with a severity of 2 or more (which includes 1-high and 2-moderate), the exit code will be equal to the severity of the most severe violation
 ```bash
 $ sfdx scanner:run --target "/some-project/" --severity-threshold 2
 ```